 Venture Round in 2012

-Mevion Medical Systems, Inc. develops advanced proton therapy systems for the radiation treatment of cancer patients, serving customers globally.
-Founded in 2004 and headquartered in Littleton, Massachusetts, with additional offices in the United Kingdom, China, and Japan, the company was previously known as Still River Systems, Inc. Mevion is recognized as a pioneer in modern proton therapy, with its flagship product, the MEVION S250 Proton Therapy System.
-This system aims to maintain the benefits of traditional proton therapy while addressing challenges related to size, cost, and complexity.
-By integrating patented technology, Mevion enhances beam reliability and operational efficiency, ultimately making proton therapy more accessible and economically viable for cancer treatment worldwide.
+Mevion Medical Systems, Inc. is a developer of proton therapy systems aimed at enhancing cancer treatment worldwide.
+Founded in 2004 and headquartered in Littleton, Massachusetts, with additional offices in the United Kingdom, China, and Japan, the company has pioneered modern proton therapy technology.
+Its flagship product, the MEVION S250 Proton Therapy System, is designed to retain the benefits of traditional proton therapy while addressing challenges related to size, cost, and complexity.
+By integrating advanced patented technology, Mevion aims to improve beam reliability and operational efficiency, ultimately making proton therapy more accessible and economically viable for cancer treatment centers and clinicians globally.

 Series C in 2011